riccardonicolaidis/Sampler_XADC/README.md

 ![PuTTY terminal window](Terminal_output.png)

 The numbers displayed represents the following data:
 - First column: Time expressed in milliseconds.
-Since the sampling frequency set up is 1Hz you can see that the least significant digits are zero.
+Since the sampling frequency set up is 10Hz you can see that the least significant digits are zero.
-- Second and third column: The digitalised output from the pin A0.
-(Sincerely I don't know why the "Printer module" is sending this channel twice.)
+- Second column: The digitalised output from the pin A0.
-- Fourth column: The digitalised output from the pin A1.
+- Third column: The digitalised output from the pin A1.
-- Fifth column: Eventual digitalised output from pin A2.
+- Fourth and Fifth column: Eventual digitalised output from pin A2 and A3.
 In this case the XADC is configured only for the acquisition of the channels A0 and A1.
-Therefore the last column is populated by the constant value 2048 (see later for the reason why it is 2048 and not 0).
+Therefore the two last columns are populated by the constant value 2048 (see later for the reason why it is 2048 and not 0).

 ----------------------------